ga-wdi-lessons/sinatra-rest/intro-and-params.md

 This should create a `Gemfile.lock`, which you don't need to touch.
 This file shows the exact versions of the gems you installed so that when your app is loaded on another machine, the same versions will be installed when you run `bundle install`.

-Finally, require sinatra's reloader in your `app.rb`, after requiring sinatra:
+Finally, require Sinatra's reloader isn your `app.rb`, after requiring inatra:

 ```ruby
 require 'sinatra/reloader'
 ```

 ## Exercise: Sinatra Games (15 minutes)

 Check out the [Sinatra Games](https://github.com/ga-wdi-exercises/sinatra_games) repo.

-Try to do as many of these games as you can!
+**Stop at Magic 8 ball**

-Note: You can use your current sinatra app you've been working in... no need to create a new one.
+Note: You can use your current Sinatra app you've been working in... no need to create a new one.

-Hint: Look up the `Array#sample` method for ones that invove randomness!
+**Hint** Look up the `Array#sample` method for ones that involve randomness.

 Some of them are going to be hard / you don't know enough yet... that's ok... see what you can figure out!

-Hint: search [the Sinatra documentation](https://github.com/sinatra/sinatra#routes) near the top for `named parameters` for some clues on how to do the the magic 8 ball one.

 ## Getting User Input - The Params Hash

 ### Demo - `gets.chomp`

-So it's clear that `gets.chomp` is no way for us to get input from our users.
+It's clear that `gets.chomp` is no way for us to get input from our users.

 Instead, we have basically two options on the web:

 1. Info from the URL.
 2. Info from a submitted form.

 Today we're just going to look at option 1.
-We'll cover option 2 in the forms lesson.

 What does it mean to get info from the URL?
-Here are some examples (I'm omitting the `localhost:4567` part):
+Here are some examples -- omitting the `localhost:4567` part:

 * `/artists/4/songs`
 * `/say_hello/adam`